Official-Husko/69-days-after-oscgp/README.md

 #### 69 Days After Open Source Community Godot Port

-The Goal of this project is to open source the game ***69 Days After*** in a more appropriate engine for 2D games and with the ability to be modded and modified for ones needs.
-Sadly the official product is hidden behind a paywall and the cheats are locked behind even more money.
+The goal of this project is to open-source the game ***69 Days After*** in a more appropriate engine for 2D games with the ability to be modded and modified for one's needs.
+Sadly the official product has cheats that are locked behind a paywall.
 I don't believe in hiding cheats behind a paywall.
 <br />

 <details>